Seenu Atoll: Linguistics

-The dialect spoken is called "Addu bas", and though it has similarities to the "Mulaku bas" of Fuvahmulah, it is somewhat different from the official form of the Dhivehi language.
-Traditionally, Addu bas was widely spoken amongst the educated masses of three different atolls in the south, who adopted it as their lingua franca.
+The spoken dialect is Addu dialect, and though it has similarities to the "Mulaku dialect" of Fuvahmulah, it is somewhat different from the official form of the Dhivehi language.
+Traditionally, Addu dialect was widely spoken amongst the educated masses of three different atolls in the south, who adopted it as their lingua franca.
 It has also been credited with being the most famous and widespread single dialect in the Republic of Maldives.
-However, when Addu declared independence and recognized itself as the United Suvadive Republic, the Malé language rather than Addu bas was used in official correspondence.
+However, when Addu declared independence and recognized itself as the United Suvadive Republic, the Malé dialect rather than Addu dialect was used in official correspondence.
 Nevertheless, despite the difference in dialects, the written version is common throughout the Maldives.

 Culture

 Long ago Addu City was ruled by families appointed by the sultans in Malé, and may have had a matrilineal system of inheritance; it is very much a man's world today.
 There was a recent period in Addu history when the status quo changed for a while, when a more matriarchal society developed and women became the breadwinners.

 Addu Atoll has some of the earliest known settlements recorded in the country—specifically, on the island of Meedhoo in the far north of the atoll.